tizonia/tizonia-openmax-il/docs/sphinx-src/manual/manual.rst

 Tizonia provides an efficient and unbstrusive music search and listening experience by following a few principles:

-**Simplest CLI UI**
+**Simple CLI UI**
-  Because the keyboard is faster than the mouse you get to listen to the music that you want in less time.
-Music plays almost immediately.
+  The keyboard is faster than the mouse, the goal is to listen to the music in less time.
+With Tizonia, the music plays almost immediately.

-**Play the music, not matter what**
+**Must play some music, not matter what**
-  Tizonia uses fuzzy string matching techniques to match your search keywords against the data provided by the streaming services.
-This maximizes the chances of finding the music that you want.
-When a search returns no results Tizonia may at times try a 'I'm Feeling Lucky' guess.
+  Tizonia uses fuzzy string matching techniques to match the search keywords against the data provided by the streaming services.
+This maximizes the chances of finding the music that the user wants.
+When a search returns no results Tizonia may try a 'I'm Feeling Lucky' guess.

-**Non-stop music**
+**Music never stops**
   Tizonia's play queue always runs in **looped** mode.
 There is currently no way to configure non-looped playback (although this may be added in the future, see [#f1]_).

-**Limit the distractions**
+**Limited distractions**
-  By limiting the interactions.
   No fast-forward or rewind.
 Only skip to next/previous track (see [#f2]_).
-There is no elaborate 'ncurses' CLI interface to interact with.
-But there is some track info and a simple visual progress bar.
+No elaborate 'ncurses' CLI interface to interact with (some people might see as a downside).
+Only the track info and a simple visual progress bar.

 **Reduced 'muscle-memory'**
   Finding the music that you want and listening to it should require a single